|Payment Options||Upfront & Payment Plans|

 There are ways to grow plants without using dangerous chemicals.
 The finished product might have a few chew marks, but it will also be a much safer plant for you and your family to be around or use.

 Natural or biological control is when we use living things such as predators or parasites to attack, harm or deter pests, diseases or weed problems.
 The concept of natural control is not new.
 In the late 1800’s the California citrus industry was nearly wiped out by a parasite known as Cottony Cushion Scale (Icerya purchasi).
 This scale is apparently an Australian native transported to California on acacia plants: it took around ten years to become a serious pest of the citrus groves in southern California.

-The importation of a small number of Vedalia (Rodolia cardinalis)beetles (related to ladybird beetles) from Australia virtually eradicated this pest very quickly, and now keeps it in check to this day.
-A similar case occurred when a tiny moth known as Cactoblastis cactorum was introduced to Australia to control Prickly Pear cactus which at one stage, early in the 20th century, covered tens of millions of acres of pasture and semi arid land, particularly in Queensland and NSW.
+The importation of a small number of Vedalia (Rodolia cardinalis)beetles (related to ladybird beetles) from New Zealand virtually eradicated this pest very quickly, and now keeps it in check to this day.
+A similar case occurred when a tiny moth known as Cactoblastis cactorum was introduced to New Zealand to control Prickly Pear cactus which at one stage, early in the 20th century, covered tens of millions of acres of pasture and semi arid land, particularly in Queensland and NSW.

 Four main approaches to natural control are: